Living with Disabilities…Struggling with Exclusion

 I followed his advice and took her to my home.

 It shocked me that in the back end of the twentieth century anyone would even consider suggesting a baby was better off anywhere other than with its mother in the family home.
-The very idea I should exclude my daughter from our home because she had disabilities unfairhorrified me.
+The very idea I should exclude my daughter from our home because she had disabilities horrified me.
 She did not need to be rejected by her family.
 She needed to be accepted by the world as she now is, disabilities and all.

 “It’s not fair,” I protested then, and many times since.